MBA Admissions Requirements

 - Official transcripts of all prior undergraduate and graduate institutions attended.
 Transcripts must be from regionally accredited institutions.

 All applicants to the MBA program must hold a baccalaureate degree from an accredited college or university.
 An official score report on the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE) is required.
 Information regarding the GMAT test and testing sites may be found at www.mba.com.
 Applicants who already hold a masters degree or above are exempt from the GMAT or GRE.

-Candidates are contacted with an admissions determination in writing.
+Candidates are contacted with an admissions determination in writing and receive a detailed plan of study.
 Decisions regarding course waivers are determined by the MBA Program Director at the time of application.
 Candidates wishing to apply for transfer credit from another graduate program must submit all official transcripts and appropriate course descriptions at the time of application.